jorritfolmer/puppet-splunk/README.md

 #### `splunk_os_user`

   Optional.
 Run the Splunk instance as this user.
-By default Splunk/Splunkforwarder will run as user "splunk".
+Defaults to splunk

 #### `splunk_home`